 - Frequency: Indicate how often payments are made.
 This is typically monthly.

-- How secured or endorsed/Type of collateral: Describe the object or property used as collateral, such as make and model of the automobile securing the loan.
+- How secured or endorsed/Type of collateral: Describe the object or property used as collateral (e.g., make and model of the automobile securing the loan).
 If collateral was not required, write “unsecured” in the text box.
 Most credit cards are unsecured.

-In this section, you’ll list the marketable securities you and your spouse own.
-This does not include retirement savings as that will be reported in another section of the form.
+In this section, you’ll list the marketable securities you own.
+This does not include retirement savings, as that will be reported in another section of the form.
 If needed, you can attach supplemental pages with more entries.

 Instructions for providing this information and definitions of terms used in this section are:

-- Name of security: Enter the name of the stock or bond
+- Name of securities: Enter the name of the stock or bond.

 - Date of quotation/Exchange: Report the date of the value you reported (the same as the “as of” date).

-This section is where you’ll provide a detailed description of all the real estate you own in your personal name.
-List any property reported on your personal tax return.
-Property A is your primary residence if you own it.
+This section is where you’ll provide a detailed description of all the real estate you own in your personal name, and you should list any property reported on your personal tax return.
+Property A is your primary residence, if you own it.
 If you own more than three properties, attach supplemental sheets or a “schedule of real estate” that identifies the same information as required on the SBA personal financial statement form.

 Instructions for providing this information and definitions of terms used in this section of the form are:

-- Present market value: Use the current appraised value of the property if you were to sell the property today; you can obtain an estimate by calling a broker or using an online tool like Zillow.
+- Present market value: Use the current appraised value of the property if you were to sell the property today.
+You can obtain an estimate by calling a broker or using an online valuation platform; visit Zillow.

-- Status of mortgage: Indicate the current repayment status of your mortgage, such as current, foreclosure, paid in full
+- Status of mortgage: Indicate the current repayment status of your mortgage (e.g., current, foreclosure, paid in full).

-Section 5: List Any Other Personal Property and Other Assets
+Step 8: Complete Section 5; List Any Other Personal Property and Other Assets

 This section is available for you to provide a detailed description of any federal, state, or local taxes you owe.
 You should also state whether the unpaid taxes are current or delinquent.
-Report taxes you owe to a foreign government in the Other Liabilities section of the form.
+For taxes you owe to a foreign government, report them in the Other Liabilities section of the form.

-This section of SBA Form 413 is a catch-all where you can list any liabilities not previously disclosed on the form and described in detail.
+Here, you can report any liabilities uncategorized or undisclosed in the previous sections of the form.
 Some examples of the types of liabilities that can be found here are:

 - Co-signed or guaranteed obligations: If you are obligated on another person’s debt as a co-signer or guarantor, you should list those potential liabilities in this section.
 You will ultimately report this as a contingent liability.